SamanFekri/QouteOfDay/README.md

-### 📅 Thursday, 24 April, 2025
+### 📅 Friday, 25 April, 2025
 ------
 ### Events
 ------
-Here are some notable events that have occurred on April 24 in U.S. history:
+Here are some events that occur in the USA on April 25th:

-- **1800**: The Library of Congress was established in Washington, D.C.
-- **1898**: The United States declared war on Spain, marking the beginning of the Spanish-American War.
-- **1967**: Robert Metcalfe, who co-invented Ethernet, lays the groundwork for what will evolve into a global standard for high-speed internet communication.
+- **National Environmental Education Day**: Celebrates and promotes environmental awareness and education across the country.
+- **World Penguin Day**: Recognized in the US as a day to raise awareness about the conservation and environment of penguin species.
+- **Film and Television Day**: Some organizations may host events highlighting the film and television industry’s influence and contributions.
+- **Historical Events**:
-- **1990**:
+  - *In 1792
 ### Positive Qoute
 ------
-"Believe in the magic of new beginnings! ✨🌼 Embrace every opportunity with an open heart! ❤️🌈"
+"Every day is a new beginning.
+Take a deep breath, smile, and start again! 🌅✨😊"